logo

 Implementing training programs in schools and workplaces can equip individuals with the skills to support their peers effectively.
 Such initiatives not only validate the experiences of those with disabilities but also encourage advocacy and allyship in broader social contexts.

-People came quickly to the comments to tell OP that he was NTA in this situation because he is actually disabled.
-People really need to stop calling people out on unseen disabilities.
+People quickly came to the comments to tell OP that he was not the asshole in this situation because he is actually disabled.
+People really need to stop calling others out on unseen disabilities.

 Solutions & Coping Strategies